If you’re looking for frugal ideas during colder weather, consult our page Free or nearly free Ottawa in winter.

 For more fun and free happenings like poutine, BBQ and cultural celebrations, consult our online Event Calendar!

-With all the money you’ll save, you could why not splurge on a special Ottawa experience?
+With all the money you’ll save, you could splurge on a special Ottawa experience.
 Consider these different ways to see the city, including scenic biplane flights, boat cruises and hop-on, hop-off bus tours.